Dauwbot/blog_posts/windows_dev_00_win10.md

 Preferably install an Education version, you can always [download the most up-to-date version from Microsoft own ISO creation tool](https://go.microsoft.com/fwlink/?LinkId=691209) - Why Education instead of Pro?
 Less bloatware to remove right after installation, [it's basically a fork of Pro without all the added fluff](https://support.microsoft.com/en-us/topic/windows-10-editions-for-education-customers-bf2572aa-5555-2b1e-f7ce-81e8ba890444#:~:text=Windows%2010%20Pro%20Education%20builds,including%20the%20removal%20of%20Cortana*.).
 You will have to provide your own license of course.

 ### Right after installation
-Don't connect to internet - You can but Windows will start downloading older display drivers on it's own Create a Domain account so your user name in windows is what you want Install graphic drivers - [nvidia](https://www.nvidia.com/Download/index.aspx) or [amd](https://www.amd.com/en/support)
+Don't connect to internet - You can but Windows will start downloading older display drivers on it's own
+Create a Domain account so your user name in windows is what you want.
+Install graphic drivers - [nvidia](https://www.nvidia.com/Download/index.aspx) or [amd](https://www.amd.com/en/support)

 ### Now you've a choice to make (not mandatory)